ekuris-repos/ccpr_root/docs/ccpr/user-guides/administrator.md

 # Administrator Guide

 ## Overview
-This guide provides comprehensive instructions for CCPR administrators responsible for system setup, maintenance, user management, and ensuring the overall health and security of the Central Controlled Prompt Repository.
+This guide provides comprehensive instructions for CCPR administrators responsible for system setup, maintenance, user management, and ensuring the overall health and security of the Central Code Prompt Repository.

 ## Your Role as an Administrator